adamtow/record-text-to-speech/docs/English.md

 When you open to the Record Text to Speech Home screen, you're presented with the following sections of information:

 - **New Recording**: Create a new text to speech audio recording.
-- **Recordings**: Display a list of recordings that you have previously recorded.
+- **Recordings**: Display a list of recent recordings that you have previously recorded.
+Recordings are sorted by creation date.
 - **Show All Recordings**: Tap to display more recordings that you have recorded.
 - **About**: Display the About screen with the version and build number.
 - **Help**: Display the documentation you are reading now.